Deep Reinforcement Learning

 \nabla_\theta \mathcal{J}(\theta) = \mathbb{E}_{\tau \sim \rho_\theta}[\sum_{t=0}^T \nabla_\theta \log \pi_\theta(s_t, a_t) \, R(\tau) ] = \mathbb{E}_{\tau \sim \rho_\theta}[\sum_{t=0}^T (\nabla_\theta \log \pi_\theta(s_t, a_t)) \, (\sum_{t'=0}^T \gamma^{t'} \, r_{t'+1}) ]

-• For each state-action pair (s_t, a_t) encountered during the episode, the gradient of the log-policy is multiplied by the complete return of the episode:
+• For each state-action pair (s_t, a_t) encountered during the episode, the gradient of the log-likelihood of the policy is multiplied by the complete return of the episode:

 R(\tau) = \sum_{t'=0}^T \gamma^{t'} \, r_{t'+1}